mrenrich84/CV/README.md

 During these years I **self learned** new skills, among many, **VBA, Python, SQL (M$ Access) and GIS**.

 I then went to the **bootcamp** of this amazing organization which is **Makers Academy** where I graduated on March 2017.
-There, I was amused by lots amazing coding techniques: **TDD, SOLID, software craftsmanship and clean code** but also **Agile** development.
+There, I was amused by lots of amazing coding techniques: **TDD, SOLID, software craftsmanship and clean code** but also **Agile** development - while we were playing with **HTML5, CSS3, Ruby and Javascript**.

 Now I'm **looking for a great team** of people which will help me in **improving my knowledge** and **become a great Software Craftsman**, hoping to put my expertise at best use for our clients!